cosmos/sdk-tutorials/starport-nameservice/tutorial/15-cli.md

 ## Transactions

-Now that the query interactions are defined, it is time to move on to transaction generation in `tx.go`:
+Now that the query interactions are defined, it is time to move on to transaction generation in `txWhois.go`:

 > _*NOTE*_: Your application needs to import the code you just wrote.
 Here the import path is set to this repository (`github.com/cosmos/sdk-tutorials/nameservice/x/nameservice`).
 If you are following along in your own repo you will need to change the import path to reflect that (`github.com/{ .Username }/{ .Project.Repo }/x/nameservice`).

+<<< @/starport-nameservice/nameservice/x/nameservice/client/cli/txWhois.go

+We also need to add the commands to our `tx` command:

-<<< @/nameservice/x/nameservice/client/cli/tx.go
+<<< @/starport-nameservice/nameservice/x/nameservice/client/cli/tx.go{24-29}

 Notes on the above code: